 |Class Name||Notes, Examples||Weight Range/ft3|

-|Class 50 – Clean Freight||Gravel, sheetrock, common building bricks, flour, cornmeal.
-Durable goods on a standard shrink-wrapped 4X4 pallet||over 50 lbs|
+|Class 50 – Clean freight||Gravel, sheetrock, common building bricks, flour, cornmeal.
+Durable goods on a standard shrink-wrapped 4X4 pallet||50+ pounds|

 |Class 55||Bricks, cement, mortar, hardwood flooring||35-50 pounds|